 If the CSF looks cloudy, it could mean there is an infection or a buildup of white blood cells or protein.

 If the CSF looks bloody or red, it may be a sign of bleeding or spinal cord obstruction.
 If it is brown, orange, or yellow, it may be a sign of increased CSF protein or previous bleeding (more than 3 days ago).
 There may be blood in the sample that came from the spinal tap itself.
 This makes it harder to interpret the test results.

 Additional conditions under which the test may be performed:

 Risks of lumbar puncture include:

 There is an increased risk of bleeding in people who take blood thinners.

 Brain herniation may occur if this test is done on a person with a mass in the brain (such as a tumor or abscess).
 This can result in brain damage or death.
 This test is not done if an exam or test reveals signs of a brain mass.

 Damage to the nerves in the spinal cord may occur, particularly if the person moves during the test.

-Cisternal puncture or ventricular puncture carry additional risks of brain or spinal cord damage and bleeding within the brain.
+Cisternal puncture or ventricular puncture carries additional risks of brain or spinal cord damage and bleeding within the brain.

-This test is particularly dangerous for people with:
+This test is more dangerous for people with: